24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 Try making my recipe for liver dumpling soup if you’re nervous or do not like the taste of liver.

-And then came the current 2024 egg shortages and drastic increases in prices.
+And then came the current 2024 egg shortages and drastic price increases.

 Who is laughing now?
 Not me.
 Because it’s not funny.